cnmalper/KennyGame/README.md

 ## 100 Days Of Swift & iOS

-Built a simple "Catch Kenny Game" today.
-I practiced on Swift with Optionals, Alerts, Timer, UserDefaults and Gesture Recognizers.
+Built a simple "Catch The Kenny Game" today.
+I practiced on Swift about Optionals, Alerts, Timer, UserDefaults and Gesture Recognizers.

 The highest score is saved to UserDefaults.